JohanneBW/CDS_Spatial_Analysis/README.md

 **Project for Spatial Analytics, Cultural Data Science 2021**

-_Johanne Brandhøj Würtz_
+_By: Johanne Brandhøj Würtz_

 **Introduction**

-n/This repository contains my exam projec for my Spatial Analytics class in Cultural Data Science.
+This repository contains my exam projec for my Spatial Analytics class in Cultural Data Science.

 **Software Framework**

 The code for this project is written on my MacBook macOS, version 10.15.7.
 I installed the desktop version of R (4.1.0) and RStudio (1.4.1106).
 The project uses the following packages: tidyverse, sf, rgdal, leaflet, spatstat, maptools, sp and raster.
 See the Session Info chunk in the end of the script (Traffic_accidents.Rmd) for more details about the individual packages and versions.

 The data containing information about the traffic accidents, the locations and which type of accident it is, are in a mapinfo format.
 This means that the data contains a number of files (shp, qpj, cpg etc.), all of which must be present before the data works optimally.

 **Data License**

 This project has a MIT License, for more information see LICENSE file.

 This project uses data from: